lahirumw/basketballapp/README.md

 Please install dependencies in the requirment.txt in root directry.

 The basketballapp conatain four main API.
+Tournament, Player, Match, and Team are separate services.
 Each API consist with GET, POST, PUT and DELETE methods.

 <b>The API documentation</b>